dulingo

-The Scholastic Assessment Test or SAT, conducted by the College Board is the first step towards achieving your dreams of studying in the USA.
-The SAT exam has a reading and writing part which requires students to have a strong vocabulary in order to score well on the SAT.
-In this blog, we cover difficult words along with their meaning along with some tips that will help you prepare for your SAT exam!
+Difficult SAT Words: The Scholastic Assessment Test or SAT, conducted by the College Board is the first step towards achieving your dreams of studying in the USA.
+The SAT exam has a reading and writing part which requires students to have a strong vocabulary to score well on the SAT.
+In this blog, we cover difficult words along with their meaning along with some tips that will help you prepare for your SAT exam.
+That said, read the complete blog to learn more about difficult SAT words.

 Why is Studying SAT Vocabulary So Challenging?

-Students who want to enrol in US institutions must take the SAT (Scholastic Assessment Test), which is administered by Educational Testing Service on behalf of the nonprofit College Board.
-The SAT is a challenge for many students since it not only demands strong English reading comprehension, but also that test-takers establish a strong foundation of specialised vocabulary in order to finish the reading comprehension and essays.
+Enrolling in US institutions requires taking the SAT (Scholastic Assessment Test), administered by the Educational Testing Service for the non-profit College Board.
+The SAT presents a challenge for many students, demanding not only strong English reading comprehension but also a strong foundation of specialised vocabulary to complete the reading comprehension and essay sections.

 This is a list of 100 Difficult SAT Words that are a must-know for anyone preparing for this exam: